-In addition to the assessment of image quality by quantitative methods, as described above in the image quality section, it is important that the quality of clinical images is assessed.
+In addition to the assessment of image quality by quantitative methods, as described in Appendix 4 (page 132-136), it is important that the quality of clinical images is assessed.
 This can be approached in three ways:

-Comparison with standard reference images from high quality CBCT examinations.
-Reject analysis, in which the rate of unsuccessful CBCT examinations is recorded and the reasons for rejection analysed.

-3. Systematic audit of CBCT examinations against established clinical image quality criteria.
+- 1. Comparison with standard reference images from high quality CBCT examinations. - 2.
+Reject analysis, in which the rate of unsuccessful CBCT examinations is recorded and the reasons for rejection analysed. - 3.
+Systematic audit of CBCT examinations against established clinical image quality criteria.

-Assessment of the clinical quality of images should be a part of a quality assurance programme for CBCT GP
+Assessment of the clinical quality of images should be a part of a quality assurance programme for CBCT